wso2/docs-is/en/asgardeo/docs/references/production-checklist/readiness-check.md

     The free-tier users do not have the capability to configure domain branding.

 ### Customize email template
-By default, all the emails triggered by Asgardeo for your end users have Asgardeo’s default branding.
+By default, all the emails triggered by Asgardeo for your end users have Asgardeo's default branding.
 If you wish to change the branding and content of the emails, you can customize them via the APIs.
 [Learn more]({{base_path}}/apis/email-template/#/operations/updateEmailTemplate)

 !!! note
     Asgardeo rolled out this feature on Sep 20, 2022.
 Therefore this new feature is only applied to the Asgardeo organizations created after Sep 20, 2022.